python/cpython/Doc/library/sqlite3.rst

 --------

-In this tutorial, you will learn the basics of the :mod:`!sqlite3` API by creating an on-disk database :file:`tutorial.db` for managing Python release metadata.
+In this tutorial, you will learn the basics of the :mod:`!sqlite3` API by creating an on-disk movie database :file:`tutorial.db` an filling it with meta-data about Monty Python movies.
 A fundamental understanding of database concepts, like `transactions`_ and `cursors`_, is assumed.